 This collection consists of 11 binders comprised of notes, formulas and other figures compiled and created by Lawrence Berk, founder of Berklee College of Music.
 Although materials are undated, it is assumed that these materials were produced in the 1930s as a result of Berk’s private study with Joseph Schillinger, creator of the Schillinger System of Musical Composition (SSOMC).
 Therefore, these papers presumably contain the foundation of Berklee’s early curriculum.

 The materials in this collection include handwritten notes by both Berk and Schillinger, and lessons on various aspects of the Schillinger system: theories of harmony, rhythm, melody, counterpoint, pitch scales, permutations, and geometrical inversions.
 The final binder also contains an introductory course in arranging, presumed to have been authored by Lawrence Berk and possibly others.

 Schillinger’s methods were later compiled and published posthumously as the Schillinger System of Musical Composition, consisting of 12 books presented over 2 volumes.
-With the assistance of independent Schillinger scholar Phil DiTullio, the series-level notes in this collection relate Berk and Schillinger’s notes to the corresponding book in the published version.
+See series-level notes, created with the assistance of independent Schillinger scholar Phil DiTullio, for information relating Berk and Schillinger’s notes to the corresponding book in the published version.